barsoom/auctionet_single_sign_on_plug/README.md

 Ensure you have created a `SingleSignOnApplication` record in auctionet dev that matches this app.
 The `sso_login_url` should be something like `http://192.168.50.1:4000/` (does not need to be "/" but needs to be a path that is controlled by this plug).

+### Start servers in auctionet

+Start `foreman start -f Procfile.sso` and `dev web` in /projects/auctionet.

 ### Try it out

 Visit the app in development and see if it authenticates with auctionet.dev.

-If it works you will see "/" on your app rendered by `PageController`.
+If it works you will be returned to "/" on your app rendered by `PageController`.
 This means you're authenticated.
 Check `conn.assigns[:sso]` for user data!

+Logging out from <http://auctionet.dev/admin> should log you out from the app (a background job in auctionet makes a call to the app in the background).
+Going to the app and logging in again should return you to the app with `conn.assigns[:sso]` set.

 ## Deploying to heroku